Skullsneeze/SidebarHoverToggle/README.md

 6. Restart Sublime (quit the app on Mac OS (<kbd>cmd</kbd> + <kbd>q</kbd>)).

-Todo
+Settings
 =====

-* Find a way to change the interval of checking mouse hover, so that the command responds quicker.
+You can add the following parameters to your sublime Preferences to change the behaviour of this package:

+Set wether or not the sidebar is toggled with the *hover* event `"sidebar_toggle_on_hover": true`

+Set wether or not the sidebar is toggled with the *click* event `"sidebar_toggle_on_click": true`